|

 entry in The Canadian

-Encyclopedia, covered
+Encyclopedia, covered stories

-stories relating to music, literature, theatre,
+relating to music, literature, theatre, fashion,

-and marches and waltzes of JB
+marches and waltzes of JB Lafrenière were

-Lafrenière were published in Le
+published in Le Passe-Temps.

-- Whaley & Royce: In addition to
+& Royce: In addition to manufacturing

-manufacturing and selling musical instruments
+and selling musical instruments (including

-(including pianos), Whaley,
+pianos), Whaley,

 Royce & Co Ltd also published and sold